-SNP's media chief resigns over membership dispute
+SNP media chief Murray Foote resigns over membership dispute

 The SNP's media chief has resigned in a row over the party's membership numbers - after it denied the figure had dropped by 30,000.

-Murray Foote had described press reports last month as "inaccurate" and "drivel".
+Murray Foote had described press reports about the numbers last month as "inaccurate" and "drivel".

-The SNP confirmed yesterday that membership had fallen to 72,186.
+The SNP confirmed yesterday that membership had fallen to 72,186 from the 104,000 it had two years ago.

-Mr Foote said he had issued agreed party responses to the media which had "created a serious impediment" to his role.
+Mr Foote said he issued agreed party responses to the media which "created a serious impediment" to his role.

 SNP leadership candidates Ash Regan and Kate Forbes this week demanded to know how many members were eligible to vote in a row over the integrity of the contest.